jeromeetienne/AR.js/README.md

 # Try it on Mobile

 It works on all platforms.
-Android, IOS and window phone.
-It run **any browser with WebGL and WebRTC**.
-(for IOS, you need to update to ios11)
+Android, iOS and window phone.
+It runs on **any browser with WebGL and WebRTC** (for iOS, you need to update to iOS 11).

 To try it on your phone, it is only 2 easy steps, check it out!